blurrycontour/zuul-gerrit/doc/source/reference/tenants.rst

       :attr:`tenant.allowed-labels`.
 This check is applied after the check for `allowed-labels` and may therefore be used to further restrict the set of permitted labels.

-   .. attr:: report-build-page
-      :default: false

-      If this is set to ``true``, then Zuul will use the URL of the build page in Zuul's web interface when reporting to the code review system.
-In this case, :attr:`job.success-url` and :attr:`job.failure-url` are ignored for the report (though they are still used on the status page before the buildset is complete and reported).

-      This requires that all the pipelines in the tenant have a :ref:`SQL reporter<sql_reporter>` configured, and at least one of :attr:`tenant.web-root` or :attr:`web.root` must be defined.

    .. attr:: web-root